spe-uob/2020-HealthcareLake/docs/portfolio_b.md

 ### Ethics

+Ethics pre-approval was applied for on 19 November 2020, 12:00 GMT.
 The data handled in the project is simulated patients data supplied by the Healthcare Data Simulation project.
 The Healthcare Lake project does not collect any data from any real person nor handles any consent, as the scope of the project is to create a secure infrastructure for storing patients data.
 In case of future development and testing with actual patients data, separate ethics approvals will be required, NHS REC review as it involves patients and governance approvals (e.g. Health Research Authority HRA).

 ## Architecture